-Sculptor-in-Residence A figurative sculptor, working in the historic Ravine Studio, explains the techniques used by Saint-Gaudens to create the sculptures found in the park.
+Sculptor-in-Residence A figurative sculptor, working in the historic Ravine Studio, explains and demonstrates the techniques used by Saint-Gaudens to create the sculptures found in the park.
+The sculptor also teaches a range of classes in figurative sculpture.

 An Introduction to Life and Work of Augustus Saint-Gaudens